MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-Mailbox.md

 ### -AutoExpandingArchive
 This parameter is available only in the cloud-based service.

-The AutoExpandingArchive switch enables the unlimited archiving feature (called auto-expanding archiving) for the specified mailbox.
+The AutoExpandingArchive switch enables the auto-expanding archiving feature for the specified mailbox.
 You don't need to specify a value with this switch.

 After you enable auto-expanding archiving, additional storage space is automatically added to the user's archive mailbox when it approaches the storage limit.